-- We draw a horizontal line (called the Tie Line)at the temperature of interest (say T_0).
-Let Tie line is XY. - Solid (crystal) of composition C1 coexists with composition C2 - Note that tie lines can be drawn only in the two coexistence regions (fields).
-Though they may extended to mark the temperature. - To find the fractions of solid and liquid we use rule. - The portion of the horizontal line in the two region is akin to 'lever' with the fulcrum at the nominal composition (C_0) - The opposite arms of the lever are proportional to the fraction of the solid and liquid phase present (this is lever rule).
+- We draw a horizontal line (called the Tie Line)at the temperature of interest (say T0).
+Let Tie line is XY. - Solid (crystal) of composition C1 coexists with liquid of composition C2

+- The portion of the horizontal line in the two phase region is akin to 'lever' with the fulcrum at the nominal composition (C_0) - The opposite arms of the lever are proportional to the fraction of the solid and liquid phase present (this is lever rule).